makersacademy/shop-manager-challenge/recipes/shop_manager_design.md

 So I can manage orders
 I want to be able to create a new order.

-Nouns:
+Item management nouns:
-items, name, unit_price, quantity,
+Items(list), name, unit_price, quantity(a number)

+Item management task:
-ability to create new item
+Create new item

-album, title, release year
+Order management nouns:
+keep a list of orders with customer name, with their corresponding item,date of order

+Order management task
+Create a new order

 2. Infer the Table Name and Columns
 Put the different nouns in this table.
 Replace the example with your own nouns.
+2 tables

+Name of the table (always plural): Items
 Record	Properties
-album	title, release year
+items	 name, unit_price, quantity
+Column names: name, unit_price, quantity

-Name of the table (always plural): albums
+Name of the table (always plural): Orders
+Record	Properties
+orders	 name, items, order_date

-Column names: title, release_year
+Column names: name, items, order_date

 3. Decide the column types.
 Here's a full documentation of PostgreSQL data types.